Interstate 42 is

 projects listed at either the state or division level related to I-42.

-There is some conjecture that NCDOT will apply to AASHTO at their Fall
+There was some conjecture that NCDOT will apply to AASHTO at their Fall

 2019 meeting to decommission Bypass US 70 on the Goldsboro Bypass and ask